-The viewing of autumn leaves in Kansai typically starts around mid-November, and can last until early December.
-Now’s a great time to head to Western Japan and check out those beautiful leaves amid gorgeous scenery.
+The viewing of autumn leaves in Kansai typically starts around mid-November and can last until early December.
+It’s a great time to head to Western Japan and check out those beautiful leaves amid gorgeous scenery.
 Don’t know where to start?
-Maybe this guide will help!
+This guide to fall foliage in Kyoto and beyond can help!

 Kyoto autumn leaves viewing spots